-Matt and Jon are also the founders of Ninja Tune, the renowned independent record label, with an focus on encouraging interactive technologies and finding innovative uses of software.
+Matt and Jon are also the founders of Ninja Tune, the renowned independent record label, with a focus on encouraging interactive technologies and finding innovative uses of software.
 Ninja Tune is nowadays a worldwide reference and still putting out the most forward-thinking music and artists such as Bonobo, Cinematic Orchestra, Roots Manuva, Thundercat, The Bug, Actress and more.
 The label’s first releases were produced by Coldcut in the early 90s and composed of instrumental hip-hop cuts that led the duo to help pioneer the trip-hop genre.

-Coldcut have also been pioneers of creating and using video games, collaged videos and apps for their shows and performances (ie, Playtime, which developed the auto-cut up algorithm, used at the 1st Sonar Festival in 1994).
-We could describe in length their many collaborations, and projects expanding all sorts of artistic disciplines, how much of a cornerstone their productions were in developing UK dance culture in the 90s and the important contributions they have made.
-But Coldcut have always looked a step ahead, and similarly, we’ll focus on their most recent endeavours.
+Coldcut has also been a pioneer in creating and using video games, collaged videos and apps for their shows and performances (i.e., Playtime, which developed the auto-cut-up algorithm used at the first edition of Sónar Festival in Barcelona in 1994).
+We could describe in length their many collaborations and projects expanding all sorts of artistic disciplines, how much of a cornerstone their productions were in developing UK dance culture in the 90s and the important contributions they have made.
+But Coldcut has always looked a step ahead, and similarly, we’ll focus on their most recent endeavours.

 The AV show included Coldcut’s classic visuals reinterpreted using ‘Style Transfer‘, a new technique that uses AI technology to interpose the visual tone of one image over another.
 Style transfer arose from a collaboration with the Deepart team from the University of Tubingen, who invented the technique.
 The art it produces is deeply haunting.
 The show also uses Coldcut’s latest inventions, including ‘Pixi, an iOS-based artwork synthesis app that enables users to create accompanying visuals while they play’ and their ‘Jamm’ app to remix tunes live.

-Inheriting from the 1920s dadaists and the 60s beatniks, who discovered new creative horizons by cutting and pasting texts, pictures and even ideas, Coldcut have dedicated a 30-year expanding career to bring this artistic practice to their own territories.
-Matt Black said: ‘”I hope we’ve made a fruitful contribution to the growth of electronic music and culture over the last thirty years, and that people will see that reflected in these new shows”.
-Here below is what he shared with us.
+Inheriting from the 1920s dadaists and the 60s beatniks, who discovered new creative horizons by cutting and pasting texts, pictures and even ideas, Coldcut dedicated a 30-year expanding career to bring this artistic practice to their own territories.
+Matt Black said that he hopes they’ve made a fruitful contribution to the growth of electronic music and culture over the last thirty years and that people will see that reflected in these new shows.

-I have been interested in AI for a long time, and I’ve been following the development of neural networks for some time, as well.
-Since I’m not an expert, I’m interested as an artist, and also I’m interested in using computers and the latest technology which I’ve always been into.
-There’s a friend of mine William Rood, who is a programmer and I’ve worked with him on lots of projects, who has been interested in AI and neural networks for a long time as well.
+I have been interested in AI for a long time, and I’ve been following the development of neural networks for some time.
+Since I’m not an expert, I’m interested as an artist, and also I’m interested in using computers and the latest technology, which I’ve always been into.
+There’s a friend of mine, William Rood, who is a programmer, and I’ve worked with him on lots of projects.
+He has been interested in AI and neural networks for a long time as well.

-I got introduced to some people from the University of Chipping I made a deal with them, where I could render the frames on their servers using the most advanced transfer algorithm.
-So the new video is just a series of frames put together,ra series of different sequential images.
+I got introduced to some people from the University of Chipping I made a deal with them where I could render the frames on their servers using the most advanced transfer algorithm.
+So the new video is just a series of frames put together, a series of different sequential images.
 By sending sequential images to a stock transfer program and applying the same style to each of them, you can still style transfer a whole video.

 And that’s what I did with Timber [one of Coldcut’s hits].
-William Rood wrote me a python script which would take my videos, turn them into frames to upload them to the University of Chipping.
-The server would render them using the stock transfer, to then get the results downloaded to our computer and then compress them into a video.
+William Rood wrote me a Python script to take my videos and turn them into frames to upload to the University of Chipping.
+The server would render them using the stock transfer, then get the results downloaded to our computer and then compress them into a video.
 With the result of the stock transfer efficiently being applied to our source video.
 I took Timber and run it through various stock transfers.
-I edited them together to provide one version of Timber which has got these different sorts of skips between these different styles, So in a way, this is a form of sampling.
+I edited them together to provide one version of Timber, which has got these different sorts of skips between these different styles.
+So in a way, this is a form of sampling.

 What were the most significant challenges you faced when using Style Transfer?

-Technically it was quite tricky to get, but when you got it working it’s fantastic.
-Subsequently, Billy and I bought some high spec chip which can be used to do the stock transfer, so he’s playing with those.
+Technically it was quite tricky to get, but when you got it working, it’s fantastic.
+Subsequently, Billy and I bought some high-spec chips which can be used to do the stock transfer, so he’s playing with those.
 It’s best to render them under Linux.
 We found it’s much more efficient.
 In Windows machines, a lot of the power is wasted due to its bloated nature, but with Linux, you get more down to the metal, so you get better performance.

 You have also recently launched MidiVolve, a collaboration with Ableton that marks a new way of creating music by turning simple MIDI patterns into a naturally evolving musical continuum with the instrument and effects racks derived from “your” sonic laboratory.
 Your approach is said to be inspired by Steve Reich’s systems music classic ‘Music for 18 Musicians’.
 Could you expand on the inspiration and the novel aspects of the invention?